Last Updated on May 10, 2021 by Atif

 Ridgely, M., Susan, Goldman, H., Willenbring, M. (1998).
 Barriers to Care of Persons with Dual Diagnosis: Organization and Financing Issues.
 Reading in Dual Diagnosis.
 IAPSRS, Columbia, MD, 399-414.

-Among the frustrations of managing the dual disorders of chronic mental illness and alcohol and drug abuse is the fact that knowing what to do (by way of special programming) is insufficient to address the problem.
+Among the frustrations of managing the dual disorders of chronic mental health and alcohol and drug abuse is the fact that knowing what to do (by way of special programming) is insufficient to address the problem.
 The systems problems are at least as intractable as the chronic illness themselves.
 Organizing and financing care of patients with comorbities is complicated.
 At issues are the ways in which we administer mental health and alcohol and drug treatment as well as finance that care.
 Separate administrative divisions and funding pools, while appropriate for political expediency, visibility, administrative efficiency, have compounded the problems inherent in serving persons with multiple disabilities.
 Arbitrary service divisions and categorical boundaries at the State level prevent local governments and programs from organizing joint projects or creatively managing patients across service boundaries.
 When patients cannot adapt to the way services are organized, we risk reinforcing their overutilization of inpatient and emergency services, which are ineffective mechanisms for delivering the care these patients need.
 This article reviews the barriers in organization and financing of care (categoric and third party financing, including the special problem of diagnosis-related groups limitations) and proposes strategies to enhance the delivery of appropriate treatment. (author)

 Sciacca, K., & Thompson, C.M.
 (1996).
 Program Development and Integrated Treatment Across Systems for Dual Diagnosis: Mental Illness, Drug Addiction, and Alcoholism (MIDAA).
 Journal of Mental Health Administration.
 23, 3.